navneetchauhan1988/AzureSentinel/Instructions/Lab 1  : Onboarding Azure Sentinel.md

 Make your threat detection and response smarter and faster with artificial intelligence (AI)

-## Exercise 1: On-board Azure Sentinel
+## Exercise 1: On-board Azure Sentinel and Connect Data Sources

 To on-board Azure Sentinel, you first need to enable Azure Sentinel, and then connect your data sources.
 Azure Sentinel comes with a number of connectors